NoaShivDTU/SocialDataTest/_posts/2025-03-18-welcome-to-jekyll.markdown

 </figure>

 <p>
 The chart shows that drug and narcotic-related crimes mostly occur during the afternoon and follow a somewhat similar pattern compared to the other two crime types.
 Reports of offences against the family and children are fairly spread throughout the day, with noticeable spikes around noon and midnight.
 These same spikes are also observed for drunkenness, although many of the reported cases of drunkenness primarily occur during the middle of the day and afternoon.
 These spikes in drunkenness and offences against the familiy and children occuring during the same time of day could indicate that a correlation between those two could be investigated.
-According to the <a href="https://bjs.ojp.gov/content/pub/pdf/ac.pdf">U.S. Department of Justice</a> 3/4 of domestic violence happens when the offender is influences by drinking, describing a tendendecy that violence in homes are heavily overlapping with drunkenness.
+According to the <a href="https://bjs.ojp.gov/content/pub/pdf/ac.pdf">U.S. Department of Justice</a> 3/4 of domestic violence happens when the offender is influenced by drinking, describing a tendendecy that violence in homes are heavily overlapping with drunkenness.
 </p>